hn/bsh-home-appliances/open-d-bus/README.md

 ## Status

 This code is a direct artifact of reverse engineering; any resemblance to “good code” is purely coincidental.
-Feel free to improve.
+I’d welcome if someone who actually knows how to code (which definitely excludes me) could take this and implement it properly.

 The current implementation reads D-Bus traffic via UART, acknowledges valid frames for local nodes, and handles local queuing and processing of frames